alundy98/USDA-Fraud-Project/README.md

 explicitly for q and a pages, though I think thats not necessary.
 Also, several links were already dead before scraping, so those are removed

+No more Selenium-> the js loading wasn't actually in the way of what we needed to get, so ignoring it entirely and just directly putting the xpath or css for the html items we needed worked better, but slower.
+No API: I got an api key, but I guess it was access to their bank records and stuff like that, couldn't get it to accept my key and scrape the articles.
+Might be possible and I just didn't do it right, but I tried for ages and got nowhere.

 Supabase Schema:
 Pk -> url: text
 title:text